Augore/Augore-Application/README.md

 # Augore
-> Short blurb about what Augore can doe.
+> Short blurb about what Augore can do.

 Screenshot on the program: